 - The Hyde Park Antiques Center – 4192 Albany Post Rd Hyde Park, NY 12538 845-229-8200

 - Cold Spring-on-Hudson – “Main Street America” Antiques Stores

 Anchored by two Halls of Fame, Orange County is home to two outstanding Hudson Valley museums.
 The National Purple Heart Hall of Honor tells the story of our nation at war and the Heroes who shed blood on the battlefield protecting our freedom.
 The Harness Racing Museum in Goshen has riveting state-of-the-art interactive exhibits all about one of America’s oldest and most endearing sports.
 The newest museum, Motorcyclepedia, has the largest collection of motorcycles on display in the country.
 Among our guests’ favorites include:

 Arts and Museums

-- Storm King Art Center – The largest outdoor sculpture park in America.
-Five minutes down the road.
+- Storm King Art Center – The largest outdoor sculpture park in the world.
+Just five minutes down the road from the Inn.

 - DIA: Beacon – Contemporary art in a former cereal box manufacturing building.

 - Manitoga – The Russel Wright Design Center – Home of a principal innovator of home and landscaped design.

 - Bethel Woods Center for the Arts – Presenting some of the country’s top classical, rock, pop, jazz, and country entertainers.
 Stay with us coming or going.
 Just an hour north of us.